Netflix to acquire Warner Bros Discovery, raising antitrust concerns

 US Representative Pramila Jayapal, who co-chairs the House Monopoly Busters Caucus, also called the deal a “nightmare”.

-“It would mean more price hikes, ads, & cookie cutter content, less creative control for artists, and lower pay for workers,” Jayapal said in a post on social media site X. “The media industry is already controlled by a few corporations with too much power to censor free speech.
+“It would mean more price hikes, ads, & cookie cutter content, less creative control for artists, and lower pay for workers,” Jayapal said in a post on the social media site X. “The media industry is already controlled by a few corporations with too much power to censor free speech.
 The gov’t must step in,” she added.

 Republicans, too, said the deal would reduce choice for consumers and give Netflix an unacceptably high share of the streaming industry.